-Within the United Methodist Church, endorsement affirms that a person is eligible to be appointed to an extension ministry or an appointment beyond the local church under the provisions of ¶344.1.b or ¶331.4.b of the Book of Discipline.
+Within the United Methodist Church, endorsement affirms that a person is eligible to be appointed to an extension ministry under the provisions of ¶344.1.b of the Book of Discipline.

 Endorsement by GBHEM affirms that individuals:

 - 1. Are ordained, commissioned, or licensed as clergy in the United Methodist Church. - 2.
 Are in good standing with their annual conferences. - 3.
 Are approved by their bishops to serve in the endorsed setting. - 4.
 Have demonstrated evidence of God's call and provision for the specialized ministry. - 5.
 Have demonstrated personal characteristics suitable for the endorsed setting. - 6.
 Have completed specialized professional preparation appropriate for the endorsed setting. - 7.
-Are appointed or seeking appointment in the endorsed setting. - 8.
-Have committed to maintain accountability with The United Methodist Church. - 9.
+Are appointed or seeking appointment in the endorsed setting.

+- 8. Have committed to maintain accountability with The United Methodist Church. - 9.
 Are performing a valid ministry of the church.